darinz/DLH-Text2Mol/README.md

 # DLH-Text2Mol

- Paper Reproduction Repository for Text2Mol: Cross-Modal Molecular Retrieval with Natural Language Queries
+In this project we aim to replicate the paper [Text2Mol: Cross-Modal Molecular Retrieval with Natural Language Queries](https://aclanthology.org/2021.emnlp-main.47/) by Edwards, Carl and Zhai, ChengXiang and Ji, Heng.
+The original repository for the paper can be found at [Text2Mol Github Repo](https://github.com/cnedwards/text2mol).
+This repository contains some modifications.